The most photogenic places in Cusco for your next trip

 Day 2 – Sacred Valley

-A full tour where you’ll discover the most emblematic places in the area.
+A full-day tour where you can discover the most iconic places in the area.

-- Classic tour: Visit Pisac, Ollantaytambo, and Chinchero as part of the first leg of the tour.
+- Classic route: Visit Pisac, Ollantaytambo, and Chinchero as the first part of the journey.

-- Maras and Moray: Enhance the experience with brief stops at the Maras salt mines and the Circular Terraces of Moray.
+- Maras and Moray: Enhance the experience with short stops at the Maras salt mines and the circular terraces of Moray.

 -

-Day 3 – Optional: Humantay Lagoon or 7 Color Mountain
+Day 3 – Choice: Humantay Lake or Rainbow Mountain

-Both are unforgettable experiences full of photographic panoramas but require a full day.
+Both are unforgettable experiences filled with incredible photo opportunities, but each requires a full day.

-- Cusco at sunrise or sunset offers a dreamlike panorama; it’s up to you when you’d like to experience each of the photogenic spots.
+- Cusco at sunrise or sunset offers a dreamlike view; it will depend on you which moment you prefer to experience each photographic setting.

-- Protect yourself from the sun and stay hydrated constantly, as the altitude makes the sun’s radiation more intense.
+- Protect yourself from the sun and stay well hydrated, as the altitude makes solar radiation stronger.

-- If you visit Cusco between April and October, you’ll find clearer skies, ideal for photos.
+- If you visit Cusco between April and October, you’ll find clearer skies, ideal for photography.

-- From November to March, rain is more frequent in the city, so some landscapes may be cloudy, but this could add more mystique to your photos.
+- Between November and March, rainfall is more frequent in the city, so some landscapes may be cloudy, but this can add more mysticism to your photos.

-- The archaeological sites in Cusco generally close at 6:00 PM, so you’ll need to schedule most of your tours for the morning.
+- Archaeological sites in Cusco generally close around 6:00 p.m., so it’s best to schedule most visits in the morning.